NewsOne (Ukrainian TV channel): History

-On 17 January 2014, Yevhen Muraev, a deputy from the Party of Regions, bought a TV channel from Vadym Rabinovych.
+On 17 January 2014, Yevhen Muraev, a deputy from the Party of Regions, bought the TV channel from Vadym Rabinovych.
 In May of the same year, the channel was headed by Igor Zolotarevsky, former director of Ukraine's broadcasting department, and his former deputy, Daryna Ogir (according to official documents, Anton Averyanov was the director and Daryna Ogir was a member of the channel's editorial board).

 On 10 November 2014, the TV channel started broadcasting in 16:9 format.

 On 2 March 2015, media manager Oleksiy Semenov became general producer of the channel.

 On 24 August 2015, the TV channel changed its logo, design, graphics and studio.

 At the end of 2015 and the beginning of 2016, the channel was the third most popular information channel in Ukraine.
 In 2016, the channel was included in the main cable networks of Ukraine and was broadcast in analog and digital in HD and SD formats.
 It was included in the terrestrial digital DVB-T package in the Kyiv region.

 Satellite broadcasting was carried out through the Astra 4A satellite to Ukraine, Europe and the western regions of European Russia.